 Cell Biology of Cancer - Staffan Strömblad

-Our group focuses on key cellular events in cancer progression, with emphasis on cell migration and p21-activated kinase 4 (Pak4)
+Our research focuses on key cellular events in cancer progression, with emphasis on cell migration and p21-activated kinase 4 (Pak4).

 Depending on the properties of the surrounding extracellular matrix, cancer cells can utilize different migration strategies for dissemination.
 This adaptive behavior expands the range of tissue contexts under which cancer cells can efficiently invade.
 Expanding on this knowledge, we recently identified two distinct modes of mesenchymal migration and that perturbing cell-ECM interactions or tensile forces caused switching between these modes.
 We combine different quantitative microscopy techniques, including traction force microscopy and FRET signaling biosensors aiming to reveal mechanisms of migration mode switching and how distinct temporal phases are controlled and executed.
 These studies are expected to provide novel treatment opportunities targeting the most malignant aspect of any cancer, the ability to metastasize.

 Pak4 is overexpressed in several human cancers and we previously linked Pak4 to promotion of cancer cell migration and to control of cell growth.
 To examine the role of Pak4 in cancer progression, our laboratory has in place a number of techniques, including in vitro models, transgenic mice, cancer mouse models, patient database bioinformatics and patient derived material, which are combined within our comprehensive yet molecularly detailed investigations, stretching also into testing Pak4 pharmacological targeting.